CDW: History

 In early 2006, CDW opened a 513000 sqft distribution center in North Las Vegas, Nevada.
 The Vernon Hills, Illinois distribution center is roughly 450000 sqft.
-In October 2006 CDW acquired Berbee, a top tier reseller of IBM, Cisco, and Microsoft products and services.
+In October 2006 CDW acquired Berbee, a reseller of IBM, Cisco, and Microsoft products and services.
 It was CDW's second major acquisition after purchasing Micro Warehouse in September 2003.

 On 12 October 2007, Chicago based private equity firms Madison Dearborn Partners and Providence Equity Partners completed a $7 billion acquisition of CDW.
 It went public again through an initial public offering on the NASDAQ market on July 2, 2013, under the name CDW Corporation (the parent company since 2010).
 CDW LLC and CDW Finance Corporation are wholly owned subsidiaries.

-CDW operates in Canada as CDW Canada Incorporated, based in Etobicoke, Ontario.
-CDW Canada was recognized by the Great Place to Work Institute as one of the best workplaces in Canada in 2011, ranked 25th in the category of large and multinational companies.